kawashirov/distant-horizons/Readme.md

 `./gradlew --refresh-dependencies` to refresh local dependencies.

-`./gradlew clean` to reset everything (this does not affect your code) and then start the process again.
+`./gradlew clean` to delete any compiled code.

 ## Note to self